 What is the Deal Finder virus (adware)?

-The Deal Finder virus, also referred to as the Save As Deal Finder virus or Deal Finder Superfish virus (powered by Superfish) is a combination of invasive malware categorized as adware and browser hijacker that primarily displays unwanted Deal Finder advertisements and promotes unethical software associated with SuperFish malware.
+The Deal Finder virus, also referred to as the Save As Deal Finder virus, Deal Finder Superfish virus, or Dealsfinder (powered by Superfish) is a combination of invasive malware categorized as adware and browser hijacker that primarily displays unwanted Deal Finder advertisements and promotes unethical software associated with SuperFish malware.
 Deal Finder installs as a browser attachment (BHO, add-on, and extension) to computers, likely without consent in order to display unwanted advertisements powered by SuperFish, including SpecialSavings ads and others in the form of pop-ups, pop-unders, in-text, and side scrolling coupon/deals that pop-up when hovering over text or products on certain websites.
 It has been reported that uninstalling Deal Finder and removing the Deal Finder add-on and extension will stop Deal Finder advertisements from appearing.

 Deal Finder primarily displays advertisements when visiting retail based websites but Deal Finder may display ads anytime the computer has an internet connection.
 The ads may appear as sponsored coupons and deals when hovering over products on websites such as Amazon.com and Target.com or as a scroll menu or drop-down menu on the entire right side, the top right, or bottom right of the browser Window.